Ralpina/fungalOTUpipeline/README.md

 The output can then be used by the script "13_centroids_blast_summary.py", that will build a table with the most likely blast result for each query, its taxonomic information, and the various blast metrics.

 #### Method 2: Searching centroid sequences against UNITE with no similarity constraints
-The script "14_searchUniteFree.sh" will search the centroids sequences against UNITEv9 with no similarity constraints (i.e. 0.5, which is the minimum, see the [vsearch manual](https://vcru.wisc.edu/simonlab/bioinformatics/programs/vsearch/vsearch_manual.pdf)).
+The script "14_searchUniteFree.sh" will search the centroid sequences against UNITEv9 with no similarity constraints (i.e. 0.5, which is the minimum, see the [vsearch manual](https://vcru.wisc.edu/simonlab/bioinformatics/programs/vsearch/vsearch_manual.pdf)).
 The script will produce three output files:
 - ```./results/denovo_SH_table.uc```: with the search results in the format explained in the [vsearch manual](https://vcru.wisc.edu/simonlab/bioinformatics/programs/vsearch/vsearch_manual.pdf), and including the de novo centroid name with the cluster size in column 9, the matching sequence in UNITE in column 10, and the percentage of similarity in column 4;
 - ```./results/denovo_matched_SH.fasta```: including the de novo centroid sequences with a match in UNITE;